Roya1jr/nixie_clock/README.md

 # To run

 Clone this repo and run `cd digital_clock`
-Then `flutter create .` to generate android and ios builds and `flutter run` to run on emulator
+Then `flutter create .` to generate android , ios and web builds and `flutter run` to run on emulator

 # Certificate